JustinCanton/Geo.NET/src/Geo.Bing/README.md

 ## Sample Usage

-By calling `AddBingServices`, the `IBingGeocoding ` interface has been added to the IOC container.
+By calling `AddBingGeocoding`, the `IBingGeocoding ` interface has been added to the IOC container.
 Just request it as a DI item:
 ```
 public MyService(IBingGeocoding bingGeocoding)
 {